 - a.
 We endeavor to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts.
 These include, but are not limited to; - i.
 In accordance with 935 CMR 500.103(4), we will, at the time of license renewal, provide a report that documents our energy and water usage over the preceding 12-month period. - ii.
 The use of natural light where possible.
 We use natural light where possible and only utilize supplemental lighting when needed.
-Our lighting system is LED-based and offers substantial energy savings. - iii.
-While not initially feasible, we hope to explore the addition of a photo-voltaic array to supplement and offset electrical demand through a renewable energy source. - iv.
+Our lighting system is LED-based and offers substantial energy savings when compared to HID, or High-Intensity DIscharge lights. - While not initially feasible, we hope to explore the addition of a photo-voltaic array to supplement and offset electrical demand through a renewable energy source. - iv.
 We will closely follow the development, viability, and availability of energy technology and will incorporate energy-saving systems into their technical operations once their value has been demonstrated.
 We are committed to the adoption and application of any technology that may practically and reliably reduce our electric demand. - v.
 We will actively pursue engagement with energy efficiency programs offered pursuant to M.G.L. c.
 25, § 21, or through municipal lighting plants. - b.
 We shall satisfy minimum energy efficiency and equipment standards established by the Commission and meet all applicable environmental laws, regulations, permits and other applicable approvals, including those related to water quality and solid and hazardous waste management under 935 CMR 500.103(2). - c.
 We shall adopt and use additional best management practices as determined by the Commission, in consultation with the working group established under St. 2017, c.
 55, § 78(b), to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts, and shall provide energy and water usage reporting to the Commission in a form determined by the Commission. - d.
-We will adhere to the following minimum energy efficiency and equipment standards; - i.
-The building envelope for our facilities except greenhouses, will meet minimum Massachusetts Building Code requirements and all Massachusetts amendments (790 CMR: State Building Code), International Energy Conservation Code (IECC) Section C.402 or The American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) Chapters 5.4 and 5.5 as applied or incorporated by reference in 780 CMR; State Building Code.
+We will adhere to the following minimum energy efficiency and equipment standards; - The building envelope for our facilities except greenhouses, will meet minimum Massachusetts Building Code requirements and all Massachusetts amendments (790 CMR: State Building Code), International Energy Conservation Code (IECC) Section C.402 or The American Society of Heating, Refrigerating and Air-conditioning

+Engineers (ASHRAE) Chapters 5.4 and 5.5 as applied or incorporated by reference in 780 CMR; State Building Code.

 - ii.
-Requirements 935 CMR 500.120(11)(b) and (c) shall not be required if we are generating 100% or more of the onsite load from an onsite clean or renewable resource. - iii.
-Heating Ventilation and Air Conditioning (HVAC) and dehumidification systems will meet Massachusetts Building Code requirements and all Massachusetts amendments (780 CMR: State Building Code, IECC Section C.403 ASHRAE Chapter 67 as applied or incorporated by reference in (780 CMR: State Building Code). - iv.
+The Lighting Power Densities (LPD) for cultivation space will not exceed an average of 36 watts per gross square foot of active and growing space unless otherwise determined in guidelines issued by the Commission. - Requirements 935 CMR 500.120(11)(b) and (c) shall not be required if we are generating 100% or more of the onsite load from an onsite clean or renewable resource. - iv.
+Heating Ventilation and Air Conditioning (HVAC) and dehumidification systems will meet Massachusetts Building Code requirements and all Massachusetts amendments (780 CMR: State Building Code, IECC Section C.403 ASHRAE Chapter 67 as applied or incorporated by reference in (780 CMR: State Building Code). - v.
 The Commission may further define these standards, or create reasonable exemptions or modifications, through guidelines issued in consultation with the energy and environmental standards working group established under St. 2017, c.
 55 § 78(b), including but not limited to provisions for greenhouses and agricultural buildings.